akvasan2/MonteCarloPathwaySearch/MostLikelyPathway/README.md

         inc_step
         az_step

 	Top and bottom z-values of grid.
-Will use this grid later to select trajectories so adjust this accordingly top_z
+Will use this grid to select trajectories so adjust this accordingly

+        top_z
         bott_z

+	density_cutoff: we are using grids denser than this to group trajectories.

-	cluster_cutoff: how to cluster trajectories.
-In our case we divide the groups based on whether the azimuthal is greater/lower than 180
+	cluster_cutoff: how to group trajectories.
+In our case we divide the groups based on whether the azimuthal is greater/lower than a cutoff

-	density_cutoff: we are using grids denser than this to group trajectories

-	paths_file: contains all screened trajectoreis
-        paths_file_c1: cluster1 trajectories
-        paths_file_c2 : cluster2 trajectories
-        path_gridfle_c1 cluster1 trajectories in grid representaition ()
-        path_gridfle_c2 cluster2 trajectories in grid representaition ()
+	The points on each trajectory need to be represented as grids.
+SWITCH controls whether you need to assign these grids or you have already done so.

-	SWITCH:if you've already assigned grids to paths: SWITCH = 0, otherwise: SWITCH = 1
+	SWITCH:if you've already assigned grids: SWITCH = 0, otherwise: SWITCH = 1

+	paths_file: all screened trajectories file
+        paths_file_c1: cluster1 trajectories file
+        paths_file_c2 : cluster2 trajectories file

+     	Final output: filtered trajectories for each group

 2. Most Likely Pathways (Find_Paths.py)

 	cluster1 transitions file
 	cluster2 transitions file

 	Indices for z, inc, azimuthal, energy in input data (inputted to MCPS initially) z_ind
         inc_in